-- (a) The buildup of new fissile nuclides from fertile nuclides is more significant than the depletion of the initial fissile nuclides; - (b) The effect of the depletion of integral burnable absorber nuclides (usually gadolinium isotopes) within the fuel composition is stronger than the effect of the depletion of fissile nuclides, leading to a net increase in the effective neutron multiplication factor.
-Taking account of the burnable absorber is referred to as burnable absorber credit (or gadolinium credit when that absorber is involved). - 5.41.
-The maximum effective neutron multiplication factor due to irradiation should be taken into account, except in the following cases: - (a) The fuel, which might have a maximum above zero irradiation (burnup), can be demonstrated as not being irradiated; or - (b) It can be sufficiently demonstrated that the fuel has reached a minimum irradiation level (burnup) and that the effects of this burnup can be safely accounted for, taking credit for reductions in $k{\rm eff}$ as a result of changes in the spent fuel composition due to irradiation.
-This more realistic approach is commonly known as 'burnup credit': see paras.
-5.45-5.48. - 5.42.
+- (a) The buildup of new fissile nuclides from fertile nuclides is more significant than the depletion of the initial fissile nuclides. - (b) The effect of the depletion of integral burnable absorber nuclides (usually gadolinium isotopes) within the fuel composition is stronger than the effect of the depletion of fissile nuclides, leading to a net increase in k{eff} .
+Taking account of the burnable absorber is referred to as 'burnable absorber credit' (or 'gadolinium credit' when that absorber is involved).

+5.41.
+The maximum k{eff} due to irradiation should be taken into account, except in either of the following cases:

+- (a) The fuel can be demonstrated as not being irradiated. - (b) It can be sufficiently demonstrated that the fuel has reached a minimum irradiation level (burnup) and that the effects of this burnup can be safely accounted for, taking credit for reductions in k{eff} as a result of changes in the spent fuel composition due to irradiation.
+This more realistic approach is commonly known as 'burnup credit' (see paras 5.45-5.48).

+5.42.
 Taking credit for burnable absorbers in fuel that may be irradiated does not involve verification of the burnup but does involve verification of fuel designs and initial enrichment.